 The Minnesota Orchestra commissions Zhou for a new orchestral work in celebration of the orchestra's centennial.

-Described as “absolutely beautiful” and “utterly satisfying” (Fanfare), Chinese-American composer Zhou Tian's works have been commissioned and performed by major orchestras in the United States and abroad, including the Cincinnati Symphony, the Minnesota Orchestra, the Pittsburgh Symphony, the Indianapolis Symphony, the Houston Symphony, and the Hong Kong Philharmonic, and by leading soloists and ensembles such as pianist Yuja Wang, violist Roberto Díaz, guitarist Jason Vieaux, violinist Caroline Goulding, flutist Jeffrey Khaner, the Eroica Trio, the Arditti and Dover string quartets, the Empire Brass, and the Tanglewood Festival Chorus.
-His newest work, Concerto for Orchestra, commissioned by the Cincinnati Symphony Orchestra, will receive its premiere under music director Louis Langrée in that orchestra's 2015-16 season finale.
+Described as “absolutely beautiful” and “utterly satisfying” (Fanfare), Chinese-American composer Zhou Tian's ( JOH TEE-en) works have been commissioned and performed by major orchestras in the United States and abroad, including the Cincinnati Symphony, the Minnesota Orchestra, the Pittsburgh Symphony, the Indianapolis Symphony, the Houston Symphony, and the Hong Kong Philharmonic, and by leading soloists and ensembles such as pianist Yuja Wang, violist Roberto Díaz, guitarist Jason Vieaux, violinist Caroline Goulding, flutist Jeffrey Khaner, the Eroica Trio, the Arditti and Dover string quartets, the Empire Brass, and the Tanglewood Festival Chorus.
+His newest work, Concerto for Orchestra, commissioned by the Cincinnati Symphony Orchestra, will receive its premiere under music director Louis Langrée in the orchestra's 2015-16 season finale.

 “Masterful new [violin] concerto.”